Provable Accelerated Bayesian Optimization with Knowledge Transfer: THEORETICAL ANALYSIS

 Then, under Assumption~\ref{asm:add}, with probability at least $1-\rho$, for all $T \geq 1$, the cumulative regret satisfies

 where

 since $x/\log(1+x) \leq 1+x$ for all $x \geq 0$. \end{theorem}

-The proof is deferred to the Appendix~\ref{sec:proof-thm-regret-bound}.
-Theorem~\ref{thm:regret-bound} can also be extended to the case where $\mathcal{D}$ is infinite by applying the standard discretization argument of \citet{srinivas2010gaussian}.
+The proof is deferred to Appendix~\ref{sec:proof-thm-regret-bound}.
+Theorem~\ref{thm:regret-bound} can also be extended to the case in which $\mathcal{D}$ is infinite by applying the standard discretization argument of \citet{srinivas2010gaussian}.
+We additionally need to assume that $\mathcal{D} \subseteq \mathbb{R}^d$ is compact and convex, and that the GP prior satisfies a high-probability bound on the magnitudes of its partial derivatives \citep{srinivas2010gaussian}.
+These assumptions are standard requirements in continuous GP bandit analysis.
 The key idea is to construct a sequence of time-varying finite discretizations that approximate $\mathcal{D}$ with increasing precision, and to show that the additional discretization error is negligible when summed over all rounds.
 This yields the same order of regret bound as in the finite case, up to a logarithmic adjustment in $\beta_t$ to account for the size of the discretization.

 To make the implications of this result more transparent, we state the following corollary, which simplifies the bound in eq.~\eqref{eq:regret-bound-precise} and highlights its asymptotic behavior.

 \begin{corollary} Assume $\gamma_{g,N} = o(N)$, $\gamma_{\delta,T} = \mathcal{O}(T)$, and $\tau^2 = \mathcal{O}(\sigma^2)$.
 If